Emmanuel-Okyere/Emmanuel-Okyere/README.md

 - Deep Learning
 - Statistical Analysis

 I am also a little into Software Development and adopt the cultures of *Agile* and *DevOps* in development.
-I use **Django** to develop the backend of applications so basically I am also a **Django Backend Engineer**.
+I use **Django** to develop the backend of applications so basically I am also a **Django Backend Developer**.
 I look forward to collaborate on Data Science projects.
 Kindly reach out to me by sending a message on [LinkedIn](https://www.linkedin.com/in/emmanuel-gyateng-b90682154) or my [email](gyateng94@gmail.com).
 Thank you.

 <!---